Katapeltis/fraud-detection-gnn/README.md

-# Fraud Detection using Graph Neural Networks (GNNs)
+# Top-k Outlier Detection in Graphs Using Graph Neural Networks

-A research on anomaly detection in large graphs using several GNN architectures and other algorithms.
-Goal of the project (high-lvl): **Find top-k node anomalies** from a given graph dataset
+This repository contains the implementation and experimental framework for the dissertation:

+**“Top-k Outlier Detection in Graphs Using Graph Neural Networks – A Novel Approach of Evaluating GNN Architectures for Anomaly Detection.”**

+The work introduces and evaluates a **top-k anomaly detection methodology** for node-level outlier detection tasks in graph-structured data.
+It explores several GNN architectures, including **GCN, GraphSAGE, GAT (synthetic interpolation), and BWGNN**, with modifications to incorporate an additional **sigmoid probability layer** for ranking anomalies.

 ---